 When cooking Bangus Sisig, there are several ingredients you need to make this delicious food.

-In addition to that, I am using ginger, garlic, and onion.
+In addition to that, I am using garlic and onion.
 These are very important herbs to make sisig delicious.
-Also, to spice it up, I am using green chilies since it gives a nice aroma and a little spiciness of my dish.
+Also, to spice it up, I am using green chilies since it gives a nice aroma and a little spiciness to my dish.
 I love spicy food, and if you don't like spicy, you can replace this with bell pepper.

 Ingredients for Marinating the Milkfish